Saturday, November 17, 2012

 Saturday March 10, 2012

 Heinrich Schütz (1585 – 1672) Op.7, SWV279-281 & German motets

 The Church of St. Ignatius of Antioch,

 552 West End Ave (entrance on W. 87th Street)

 Tickets: $25 General Admission

 $15 Students, Seniors & EMA Members

-Guerrero, the quintessential Spanish Renaissance composer musically embodies the essence of Iberian spirituality with his dark-hued elegantly wrought polyphony.
-He wrote only one mass for six voices, the sensuous Missa Surge propera.
-Join us as we perform this magnificent mass ordinary in a liturgical reconstruction, with motets and Gregorian Chant from Spanish sources, rediscovering a glorious musical and liturgical tradition as it might have been heard within the walls of Seville’s splendid cathedral.
+Guerrero, the most Spanish of the Iberian Renaissance composers, only composed one mass for six voices, the sensuous Missa Surge propera.
+Come with us and explore this magnificent setting along with motets and Gregorian Chant from Spanish sources as we rediscover one of the glorious musical liturgies as it might have been heard within the walls of Seville’s splendid cathedral.